 , near the Ningaloo Marine Park

 in WA, Bullara Station invites you to immerse yourself in the rugged landscape and life on a working cattle station.
 Bullara offers a fully self contained cottage, a stylishly renovated shearer’s lodge, as well as a fabulous campground in a spacious bush setting where you can enjoy sunset drinks and star-gazing beside the fire pit.
 Read more about Bullara Station

-On the trail of the old Wool Wagon Pathway, where the outback meets the ocean, this unique station stay operated by the DEC is conveniently close to all the marvels of the north Coral Coast and central Pilbara, from Coral Bay, Exmouth and the Ningaloo Reef to Karijini National Park.
+On the trail of the old Wool Wagon Pathway, where the outback meets the ocean, this unique station stay operated by the Department of Parks and Wildlife (DPAW) is conveniently close to all the marvels of the north Coral Coast and central Pilbara, from Coral Bay, Exmouth and the Ningaloo Reef to Karijini National Park.
 It’s also just a 40 minute drive to Giralia Bay for year-round world-class fishing.
 Pitch your tent or park your caravan at the bush camp, stay at the homestead and get dinner and breakfast cooked for you, share a budget room in the Quad or book the self-contained family cottage.

 To view all outback station stays in Western Australia’s Coral Coast region, including farm stays, see the station stays accommodation